top of page

 Social Psychology

-Upcoming Session at Phillips Academy Andover (Summer School)
+Taught 2 session at Phillips Academy Andover (Summer School)

 A captivating exploration of how individuals' thoughts, feelings, and behaviors are influenced by the presence of others.
 This course offers a deep dive into concepts like social perception, group dynamics, conformity, persuasion, and interpersonal relationships.
 Students will engage with real-world examples, understanding how social psychology applies to everyday life and societal issues.
 It's a thrilling opportunity to uncover the mysteries of human social interactions and their impact on the broader social fabric.